 Diversifying your professional background by adding a foreign language to your list opens up a world of possibilities – literally.
 You are no longer only searching the job market in your home country, but across the globe for opportunities.
 This is especially valuable if you’re an individual that also loves to travel.

 You’ll be able to work in new places and also be constantly mobile, discovering the world.
 What could be more exciting than that?

 You May Want to Consider Mandarin or German

 Though Mandarin-Chinese is an extremely difficult language to master, the ability to speak this language is incredibly valuable professionally, as is German.
 Goldman Sachs cites it actively searches for job candidates that can speak German, and 50 percent of its employees speak more than one language.

 If you’re looking for a job in a high-profile firm; learning a second language is not just a suggestion – it’s becoming a necessity.

 Learning a Language Offers a Glimpse Into Another Culture

-If you are considering studying Mandarin, this can also be a huge help in understanding the customs and cultural differences in Asian cultures.
-Communicating effectively in a foreign language allows you to understand nuances that may not be visible or noticeable if you cannot communicate effectively.
+If you are considering studying Mandarin, it can be a huge help in understanding cultural differences in Asian cultures.
+Communicating effectively in a foreign language allows you to understand nuances that may not be visible or noticeable.

 Successful cross-cultural communication is extremely important in today’s business world.
 It allows you to understand formalities and company hierarchies, as well as the negotiation process.
 Your ability to break down barriers through language will increase your effectiveness and percentage of company success, which makes you a valuable asset.